SHORTLISTED FOR THE 2012 WELLCOME TRUST BOOK PRIZE

 A warm, witty and very candid book - Sun

 About the Author

-Nick Coleman was born in Buckinghamshire in 1960 but grew up in the Fens.
+Nick Coleman was born in Buckinghamshire in 1960, but grew up in the Fens.
 Following a brief spell as a stringer at NME in the mid-1980s, he was Music Editor of Time Out magazine for seven years.
-This was followed by a dozen years as Arts and Features Editors at the Independent and Independent on Sunday.
-He has also written for The Times, the Guardian, the Daily Telegraph, New Statesman, US Vogue, Intelligent Life, GQ and The Wire - mostly about music but also books, sport and travel.
+This was followed by a dozen years as Arts and Features Editors at the Independent and the Independent on Sunday.
+He has also written for The Times, the Guardian, the Daily Telegraph, New Statesman, US Vogue, Intelligent Life, GQ and The Wire - mostly about music, but also books, sport and travel.
+He is the author of The Train in the Night, which was shortlisted for the 2012 Wellcome Book Prize.
 He lives in Hackney with his wife and two children.